-Budgeted cost: £ 31,959
+Budgeted cost: £ 35,088

-Activity Intended Impact Review To develop a well-being strategy for children that will support their health and well-being both in school and at home. (£200) Promote positive mental and emotional wellbeing by providing information and support.
-Create a shared understanding of all aspects of mental health Enable those with mental health related issues to self-disclose and seek support in a safe confidential manner.
-Offer guidance and strategies, along with the support of our Mental Health First Aider, to support pupils and staff to be mentally healthy.
-Create a culture to support and maintain positive mental health and wellbeing.
-A well-being strategy was completed and shared at the beginning of the year.
+Activity Intended Impact Review

+To develop a well-being strategy for children that will support their health and well-being both in school and at home.
+Promote positive mental and emotional wellbeing by providing information and support.
+Create a shared understanding of all aspects of mental health Enable those with mental health related issues to self-disclose and seek support in a safe confidential A well-being strategy was completed and shared at the beginning of the year.
 The focus being 5 ways to well-being which also links in with our parental engagement programme.
 Children who require support are identified on the Leuven's scale.
+Following this, outcomes for children at the end of the year :-

+on Leuvens scale

+to be mentally healthy.
+Rec 6

+Create a culture to support and maintain positive mental health and wellbeing.
+1 9

+2 8

+3 9

+4 7

+5 6

+6 15

-Following this, outcomes for PP eligible children at the end of the year:- Rec - all scored the same and 3 improved Y1 - Worked with 2 children and they improved Y2 - 8/9 remained the same or improved and worked with 2 children Y3 - 7/12 improved and worked with 3 children.
-Y4 - 3 required support and outcomes improved.
-Y5 - 10/13 remained the same or improved, 6 children access support Y6 - All the children remained the same and no intervention was required.
-Our FSW supported a number of children across the school o a 1-1 basis through our Drawing and talking Therapy and 65% of the children were PP eligible.
-Ensure that extra-curricular activities are offered to disadvantaged children, to support their physical and learning needs and support creativity To help children to develop their social skills and learn how to work in a team to achieve a shared goal.
-To allow children the opportunity to explore different areas of interest, 36% of PP children attended an extracurricular activity.
+Our FSW supported a number of children across the school on a 1-1 basis through our Drawing and talking Therapy

+Ensure that extra-curricular activities are offered to disadvantaged children, to support their physical and learning needs and support creativity • To help children to develop their social skills and learn how to work in a team to achieve a shared goal.
+26% of PP children attended an extracurricular activity.
+This is lower than we would hope, and we need to relook at how we improve take-up.